top of page

 Kenneth Scherer ~ Owner of KOrganics

-But, I really began my journey in 2016 after deciding of wanting a better snack for backyard birds.
-I lived near a bird sanctuary and had many flocks of which I wanted to give to.
-After a quick trip to the feed store, I started looking around and noticed a bag of dehydrated meal worms.
-A bit pricey but uniquely different than the seeds and grains I was currently feeding them.
+My journey rearing insects began in 2016 after deciding of wanting a better snack for backyard birds.
+I lived near a bird sanctuary and had many flocks of which I wanted to give.
+After a quick trip to the feed store, I noticed a bag of dehydrated meal worms.
+A bit pricey but uniquely different than the seeds and grains I was currently feeding with.

-I took these worms home, threw them all over my backyard and waited to see what would happen.
+I took the mealworms (which are larvae of T.molitor) home and threw some in my backyard and waited to see what would happen.
 To my amusement, many different birds were assembling and feasting on these dried up snacks.
-After throwing 10 or 12 handfuls, I knew right away I wouldn’t be able to keep this going; budget wise, as a pound of these worms were about 20$.
-I began to research on how expensive it would be to produce my own bugs to retain my budget, and continually produce enough worms for my flying friends.
+After throwing 10 or 12 handfuls, I knew right away I wouldn’t be able to keep this going; budget wise, as a pound of these worms were affordable but not long term.
+I began to research on how to produce my own bugs to retain my budget, and continually produce enough for my flying friends.

-Further curious about the nature of this worm I set out to research everything about them, and why so many species seemed to enjoy them.
+Further curious about the nature of this worm I set out to research everything about them.
+Why so many species seemed to enjoy them?
 The meal-worm is basically a ketogenic gift.
-The worms are full of fat and are quite nutrient dense.
-Further research brought me to the knowledge of what you feed these bugs are what you can get out of them
+Full of fat and quite nutrient dense.
+Further research brought me to the conclusions of what you feed these bugs are what you can get out of them

 The FRASS